-MDE’s Wastewater Permits Program (WWPP), within the Water Management Administration, issues permits to protect Maryland’s water resources by controlling industrial and municipal wastewater discharges.
+MDE’s Wastewater Pollution Prevention and Reclamation Program (WWPPRP), within the Water Management Administration, issues permits to protect Maryland’s water resources by controlling industrial and municipal wastewater discharges.
 Surface water discharges are regulated through combined State and federal permits under the National Pollutant Discharge Elimination System (NPDES).
 Groundwater discharges are regulated through State issued groundwater discharge permits.
-Also related to the protection of groundwater is the WWPP coordination with all local health departments for the regulation of individual wells and septic systems.
+Also related to the protection of groundwater is the WWPPRP coordination with all local health departments for the regulation of individual wells and septic systems.

 Wastewater discharge permits are available online.
 Search for any individual and/or general wastewater permit here.